gaurang101197/doc/tech-framework-language/k8s/kubernetes(k8s).md

 - Exposes the Service externally using an external load balancer.
 Kubernetes does not directly offer a load balancing component; you must provide one, or you can integrate your Kubernetes cluster with a cloud provider.
 - Traffic from the external load balancer is directed at the backend Pods.
 The cloud provider decides how it is load balanced.
+- To implement a Service of `type: LoadBalancer`, Kubernetes typically starts off by making the changes that are equivalent to you requesting a Service of `type: NodePort`.
+The cloud-controller-manager component then configures the external load balancer to forward traffic to that assigned node port.

 #### 4. ExternalName

+Services of type ExternalName map a Service to a DNS name.
 **TODO: Use case ?**

 ### [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)